 A Heart Attack is an emergency and it is vital to be aware of the above symptoms for early detection and lifesaving treatment.
 If you have the above symptom and left untreated it may lead to permanent heart muscle damage and death.

-Certain medications are given to those with heart blockage and symptoms like antiplatelets (e.g. Aspirin), beta blockers (e.g. Bisoprolol), Nitrates (ISMN) and ACE inhibitors (e.g. Lisinopril) to name a few depending on a person’s clinical condition.
+Certain medications are given by the cardiologist to those with heart blockage and symptoms like antiplatelets (e.g. Aspirin), beta blockers (e.g. Bisoprolol), Nitrates (ISMN) and ACE inhibitors (e.g. Lisinopril) to name a few depending on a person’s clinical condition.
 These medications will not cure the condition but will reduce the risk and control the disease.

 In cases of an emergency, Coronary angiogram and Angioplasty (balloon and stenting) can be done to suitable people.
 If the blockages are very severe, Coronary artery bypass surgery (CABG) may be the best option for treatment.